DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Thunderstorm fall upon the scene.
 Like pillars of light, gigantic lightings were striking down the gargoyle that Kai blow away.
-And then it mowed down all gargoyles around.
+And then its mowed down towards all gargoyles around.
 Demons, that were being annihilated, screamed.
 In just few seconds, the presence of demons disappeared on the streets.